Hardik8184/TabsFlipView/README.md

 - [ ] Explore possibilities for multi tab design.

 ## Bugs and Feedback
-For bugs, questions and discussions please use the [Github Issues](https://github.com/Chrisvin/FlipTabs/issues).
+For bugs, questions and discussions please use the [Github Issues](https://github.com/Hardik8184/TabsFlipView/issues).

 ## License
 ```
 MIT License

-Copyright (c) 2019 Jem
+Copyright (c) 2019 Hardik Dungrani

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal